 - Credit risk on customers in relation to cargo and T/C contracts as well as banks and yards in relation to deposits and prepayments on newbuildings, respectively

-The shipping markets in which NORDEN operates improved particularly during the second half-year of 2013.
-Even though markets are very volatile, it is generally estimated that rates will be at a higher level in the coming years than in the past years.
-As a result of this estimate, the Company has chosen to increase its market risk partly by means of lower coverage of open ship days for the coming years and partly by means of contracting newbuildings and chartering tonnage.
-With regard to the Company’s credit risk, it is estimated that the Company’s counterparties are creditworthy.
+Freight rates in the dry cargo market dropped significantly particularly in the second half-year of 2014.
+Even though markets are very volatile, it is currently estimated that dry cargo rates will continue to be at a relatively low level in the coming years.
+In the longer term, the dry cargo market is expected to improve, just as the long-term tanker market is expected to develop positively along with the development in the global refinery sector.
+However, large market fluctuations may occur.
+With regard to the Company’s credit risk, it is estimated that it is generally increasing due to the low freight rates, but that the Company’s counterparties are estimated to be relatively creditworthy.
 This has been ensured by NORDEN’s focus on cargo owners as counterparties in a number of years.